theodi/GCSE-and-equivalent-results-in-England-2012-to-2013-revised/methodology.md

 - *SFR01_2014_NT.xlsx*
 	- National tables - Table 1a: Time series of GCSE and equivalent entries and achievements.
 Years: 1995/96 to 2012/131 (Revised).
 Coverage: England.
-	- National tables - Top section of table 1b: The English Baccalaureate - By gender
+	- National tables - Top section of table 1b: The English Baccalaureate - By gender.
-	- National tables - Bottom section of table 1b: The English Baccalaureate - By subject
+	- National tables - Bottom section of table 1b: The English Baccalaureate - By subject.
+	- National tables - Table 1c: Percentage of pupils making expected progress in English and in mathematics between key stage 2 and key stage 4 by gender.
+Years: 2007/08 to 2012/13 (Revised).
+Coverage: England.
 - *SFR01_2014_AT.xlsx*
 	- Local Authority tables - Table 18: The English Baccalaureate by local authority and region.
 Year: 2012/13 (Revised).
 Coverage: England.
 	- [ONGOING]